 Why Are Brushless Motors More Expensive Than Brushed Motors?

-The rotor (machine’s revolving portion) is powered within the stator in a traditional electric motor (fixed part).
+The rotor (the machine’s revolving portion) is powered within the stator in a traditional electric motor (fixed part).
 The collector or commutator, which is in touch with tiny carbon brushes, connects the two via an electrical connection.

 The rotor in brushless technology is made up of magnets, whereas the stator is made up of coils that are alternately charged positively or negatively.
 As a result, the poles attract and repel each other, allowing the motor to rotate.
 The advantage is that the rotor and stator do not make physical contact.
 Electromagnets use magnetism to transfer energy from one to the other.